Wendy L. Frankel, M.D., Ohio State University Medical Center, Columbus, OH and Andrew M. Bellizzi, M.D., Brigham and Women's Hospital, Boston, MA

-Recent advances in the understanding of colorectal carcinogenesis have resulted in the need to modify many of our previously held ideas about diagnosing seemingly "simple" polyps and "straightforward" colon cancers.
-With the elucidation of relevant pathways, terminology has changed and become more complicated.
-Assessment of prognostic and predictive factors is becoming part of the pathologist's role as many centers move toward a personalized medicine approach.
+Recent advances in our understanding of genetic and epigenetic events in colorectal cancer have resulted in the need to modify many of our previously held ideas about diagnosing seemingly "simple" polyps and "straightforward" colon cancers.
+With the elucidation of critical pathways, reporting has become more complex.
+Additional assessment of prognostic and predictive factors is increasingly relevant to patient care with the push for personalized medicine.
 In order to keep up with increasing demands for more sophisticated information, a basic understanding of the molecular underpinnings of colorectal neoplasia is essential.

-This course will focus on colorectal polyps and carcinoma.
+This course will focus on colorectal polyps and carcinomas.
 Emphasis will be placed on the morphologic findings, diagnostic criteria, evolving terminology, and differential diagnosis in colorectal polyps, polyposis syndromes, and carcinoma.
-The role of ancillary studies including immunohistochemical and molecular testing will be discussed, including their relevance in the "modern" surgical pathology report.
+The role of ancillary studies including immunohistochemical and molecular testing will be discussed, including their relevance to the contemporary surgical pathology report.
 A case study format will be utilized.

-Upon completion of the course, participants will be able to: 1) understand the microsatellite unstable (MSI-H) pathway to colorectal neoplasia and to know the morphologic and immunohistochemical features of MSI-H carcinomas and their precursors and the terminology of the serrated neoplasia pathway; 2) understand the immunohistochemical workup of a poorly differentiated tumor; 3) know the diagnostic, prognostic, and therapeutic implications of MSI testing/MMR protein immunohistochemistry, BRAF mutation analysis, KRAS mutation analysis; and 4) recognize various hamartomatous and juvenile polyps of the colon and their potential diagnostic implications regarding familial cancer syndromes.
+Upon completion of the course, participants will be able to: 1) describe the microsatellite unstable (MSI-H) pathway to colorectal neoplasia and know the morphologic and immunohistochemical features and nomenclature of MSI-H carcinomas and their precursors; 2) recognize the various hamartomatous polyps and their clinical significance regarding familial cancer syndromes; 3) point out common errors in colon cancer reporting and key changes in the 7th edition of the AJCC Staging Manual; 4) explain the diagnostic, prognostic, and therapeutic implications of MSI testing/MMR protein immunohistochemistry and BRAF and KRAS mutation analysis.

 The course is designed for residents, fellows, and general pathologists, as well as those with an interest in GI pathology.
 Virtual slides and still images, along with histories, will be posted on the USCAP website for review by pre-registrants prior to the meeting.
-All participants will also receive a syllabus with comprehensive reference list and a CD with representative histological images will be mailed after the meeting.
+All participants will also receive a syllabus with a comprehensive reference list at the meeting.
+After the meeting, participants will receive web access to the PowerPoint presentation given at the Annual Meeting along with the text portion of the syllabus.